Structure of unital 3-fields: Some history, basics and examples

 The present topic has some precursors.
-Besides the ones mentioned in the previous section, so called multioperator linear operations in a vector space were considered in abstract form in the 60's by \cite{kur1}.
-Our construction is connected with the notion of $\left( n,m\right) $-rings introduced in \cite{cup} and further studied in \cite{cel,cro/tim}.
+Besides the ones mentioned in the previous section, groups with additional, quite general "multiple operators" were considered in abstract form in the late 50's and 60's (with \cite{hig} probably being a first reference for this perspective; see also the survey \cite{kur1}).
+Our construction is connected with the notion of $\left( n,m\right) $-rings which was introduced in \cite{cup} and further studied in \cite{cel,cro/tim}.
 The Post theorem for $\left( n,m\right) $-rings was formulated in \cite{cro1}.
+In almost all of these investigations, the authors treat the case of $n$-fold sums and products; in many respects, though, the case where $n=3$, shows some more particular features so that we, for now, restrict our attention to this special case.